| | |

 4 tbsp unsalted butter, cut into cubes, at room temperature

-200 ml heavy cream, at room temperature60g sugar
+200 ml heavy cream, at room temperature

 2 tsp fresh lemon juice